Ares-Developers/Ares-docs/bugfixes/type2/summonedairstrikesnolongerdependentonsovparadropinf.rst

 Summoned Airstrikes no longer dependent on :captiontag:`SovParaDropInf`
 =======================================================================

-If a you were to remove the :tag:`[General]SovParaDropInf` tag, then summoned Airstrikes such as Boris' weapon will trigger an Internal Error when fired.
+If you were to remove the :tag:`[General]SovParaDropInf` tag, then summoned Airstrikes such as Boris' weapon will trigger an Internal Error when fired.
 This no longer happens in :game:`Ares`.